Get a FREE copy of VOM’s Global Prayer Guide with any giftGive Now

-The country is about 30 percent Christian, including 8 percent evangelical.
-Nearly 40 percent practice ethnic religions, and another 30 percent are Muslim.
+About 30 percent of the people in Benin are Christians.
+Nearly 40 percent practice ethnic religions, and another 30 percent are Muslims.

 Believers are persecuted by their family and community.